Market Design for Capacity Sharing in Networks: Proof of Statements in Section

 From all four subcases, we can conclude that in case 2, $\barVrz(i|\ball) \geq \barVrz(i|\ball')$.

 We now prove that $ \barVrz$ satisfies condition (\emph{ii}) of Definition \ref{def:gross_substitute} by contradiction.
 Assume for the sake of contradiction that Definition \ref{def:gross_substitute} (ii) is not satisfied.
-Then, there must exist a group $\ball \in \Ball$, and $i, j,k \in M\setminus \ball$ such that:
+Then, there must exist a coalition $\ball \in \Ball$, and $i, j,k \in M\setminus \ball$ such that: